jackHay22/upstream/README.md

 - [ ] Use terraform for automated ecs deployments

 ### Completed
+- [x] Add function to render that checks if an object is visible rather than guessing with "guards"
 - [x] Draw based on center chunk offset
 - [x] Testing of chunk load cycle performance
 - [x] Correct draw image location based on image corner offset